-Pet parents should never rely on microchips alone.
+Pet parents should never rely on "invisible identification" (also known as microchips) alone.
 Although microchips are a critical tool, physical pet IDs are your first line of protection in recovering your lost pet.
-You are relying on a lot of things to go right if you depend soley on a microchip.
+You are relying on a lot of things to go right if you depend solely on a microchip.

 Even so, there are some important reasons to consider why a microchip isn’t enough for ensuring your dog will find its way back to you if it’s ever lost.